longsnn/TcpInstruments.jl/README.md

-# TcpInstruments
+# TcpInstruments.jl

 [![Build Status](https://travis-ci.com/Orchard-Ultrasound-Innovation/TcpInstruments.jl.svg?branch=master)](https://travis-ci.com/github/Orchard-Ultrasound-Innovation/TcpInstruments.jl)

-Control common lab equipment via SCPI over Ethernet and specifically not be dependent on the NIVISA library that other similar packages often have depend on.
+Control common lab equipment via SCPI over Ethernet and specifically not be dependent on the NIVISA library that other similar packages often have depended on.

-This package is based on the code from: https://ci.appveyor.com/project/iuliancioarca/GenericInstruments-jl which again is based on https://github.com/BBN-Q/Instruments.jl.
+This package is based on code from [GenericInstruments.jl](https://ci.appveyor.com/project/iuliancioarca/GenericInstruments-jl) which was again based on [Instruments.jl](https://github.com/BBN-Q/Instruments.jl).

 SCPI is supported on almost all modern pieces of lab equipment but this code has been tested on the following devices:
 - [ ] Oscilloscope Keysight DSOX4034A